CrowdStrike/community/docs/pages/contributing.md

 CrowdStrike is still new to open source ourselves, and we recognize contributing to a project is no small feat!
 The guidance here aspires to help onboard new community members into how CrowdStrike-led projects tend to operate, and by extension, make the contribution process easier.

 # How do I make a contribution?
 Never made an open source contribution before?
 Wondering how contributions work in CrowdStrike projects?
-Here's a quick rundown!
+Here is a quick rundown!

 1. Find an issue that you are interested in addressing or a feature you would like to add.
 These are often documented in the project repositories themselves, frequently in the `issues` section.